 Heading to Macau, but not in the city for too long?
 This is the itinerary you need to make sure you make the most of your time in this dynamic city.
 Check out my 1 day Macau Itinerary and explore the best places and things to do.

 Macau is incredibly unique and energetic.
-It is most famous as a gambling hub and it is the world’s biggest gambling centre.
+It is most famous as a gambling hub and it is the world’s biggest gambling center.
 The bright lights, glitz and casino noise of Macau are almost overwhelming.
 Macau is fascinatingly vibrant and doesn’t compare to anywhere else in the world!